 I went to their website to know more about it.
 Project Nanhi Kali was initiated in 1996 by the K. C. Mahindra Education Trust (KCMET) with the aim of providing primary education to underprivileged girl children in India.
 They are working with 190 NGO’S and providing support since 2005.
 Nestle India is also supporting this cause.

-Follow this link to know more about Nanhi kali initiative for girl child.
+Follow this link to know more about Nanhi kali initiative for the girl child.

 Linking it to WriteTribe #FridayReflections under prompt “We accept the love we think we deserve.”